greenboxal/doggohub/doc/gitlab-basics/create-issue.md

-# How to create an Issue in GitLab
+# How to create an Issue in DoggoHub

 The issue tracker is a good place to add things that need to be improved or solved in a project.